Among many strong reasons why you should advertise on Facebook, this is the most convincing one.

 Pixel Base Code should be installed on EVERY page where you want to collect data.
 Otherwise, your event tracking won’t work.

-Now, in a new tab in your web browser, open Google Tag Manager
+Now, in a new tab in your web browser, open Google Tag Manager, choose the project, and click on NEW TAG.

 As you know, I’m talking about events (actions) such as: